-3.1.1 Comparison of Shortest Path Rule with Bayesian Rule
+4.1.1.
+Comparison of shortest path rule with Bayesian rule

 The example of a line graph above (Example 2) already indicates that sometimes the shortest path rule leads to the same belief as the Bayesian rule.
 The first proposition provides a sufficient condition for this conclusion.
+Recall that a path is defined as a sequence of distinct nodes such that each neighboring pair in the sequence is linked by an edge.